MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 - For each SCEP certificate profile, a subkey is created under `ESPTrackingInfo\Diagnostics\ExpectedCertificateProfiles` to record the installation status.
 The name of the subkey is the date and time when the status of the SCEP certificate profile is logged.

-- Since ESP doesn't track security policies, only one subkey is created under `ESPTrackingInfo\Diagnostics\ExpectedPolicies` for the dummy policy.
+- Since ESP doesn't track security policies, only one subkey is created under `ESPTrackingInfo\Diagnostics\ExpectedPolicies` for the dummy policy **EntDMID**.

   :::image type="content" source="media/understand-troubleshoot-esp/securitypolicies.png" alt-text="Security policy status":::